johnmcfarlane/papers/c++/error-handling.md

 Examples of contract trapping techniques that are commonly employed are

-* API contract expressions (e.g. asserts, pre-conditions and post-conditions),
+* API contract expressions (e.g. assertions, pre-conditions and post-conditions),
 * API contract tests (e.g. unit tests), and
 * ISO C++ Standard contracts (e.g. by enabling sanitizers and flags such as `_GLIBCXX_DEBUG` and `_ITERATOR_DEBUG_LEVEL`).